ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 :::

 :::{tabbed} EKS (Amazon Web Services)
-You can find the landing page for this Kubernetes service [here](https://aws.amazon.com/eks/).
+You can find the landing page for EKS [here](https://aws.amazon.com/eks/).
 If have an account set up, you can immediately start experimenting with Kubernetes clusters in the provider's console.
 Alternatively, check out the [documentation](https://docs.aws.amazon.com/eks/latest/userguide/) and [quickstart guides]((https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
 To successfully deploy Ray on Kubernetes,